skirrithan/Clkwise/script.md

 * Predicted results showing how much faster or more power-efficient the design will become.”

 **Kirri:**
-“In seconds, what used to take days or weeks is solved.
-And the magic is—engineers stay in control.
-Clkwise doesn’t just spit out answers; it helps experts understand their designs faster and make smarter decisions.”
+"In seconds, what used to take hours or days of manual analysis is solved.
+And the key is—engineers stay in control.
+Clkwise doesn't just provide answers; it helps experts understand their designs faster and make more informed decisions."

 **Raiya:**
 “It’s like going from reading ancient hieroglyphics to having real-time subtitles in your own language.
 This is how AI makes experts more productive.”